Diversity, Equity, Inclusion & Belonging

 Diversity, Equity, Inclusion and Belonging Values

 We value our rich diversity as it directly contributes to La Scuola’s excellence and enhances school life for both individuals and groups.
-We take pride in unique achievements, celebrate our differences, and encourage each other to express and apply their creative talents through collaborative endeavors.
+We take pride in unique achievements, celebrate our differences, and encourage each other to express and apply our creative talents through collaborative endeavors.
 We believe, in the words of Loris Malaguzzi, that children - and all people - have one hundred different languages with which they can share and communicate their thinking, their way of making sense of the world around them, their way of expressing themselves.
 We value and believe in the potential of each individual and endeavor to foster the discovery and application of their 100 languages for the wellness of our local and global community.

 We reject all acts of discrimination, including, but not limited to those based on race, ethnicity, country of origin, gender, age, physical disability, sexual orientation, gender identity/expression, religion, political beliefs, class, income level, family structures, veteran status, and learning styles.